shatasundara/thebearjew.github.io/index.md

 Currently I am the president of DVC's first programmer/hacker club - [dvcoders](https://dvcoders.com).

-I noticed that nearly all CS students had a lack of knowledge of real-world programming practices. **No one knew how to use Git/Github at all!**
+At DVC, we noticed that nearly all CS students had a lack of knowledge of real-world programming practices. **No one knew how to use Git/Github at all!**

 dvocders introduces students to new concepts and real world practices like RESTful APIs, JavaScript, and Git.
 We also support members in their side projects by coding and debugging with them.